 So how do you do it better?
 Think local.

-Stay relevant by addressing current events (the pandemic, for example) and topics of interest to your followers.
+Stay relevant by addressing current events and topics of interest to your followers.
 Once you start posting regularly, you'll get a sense of what your audience likes to see the most.
 When you have a popular post, you can spend a few ad dollars boosting its visibility and targeting people in your community.

-We've seen this strategy do well no matter the kind of franchise.
-For example, we recently worked with a pet supply franchisor to do social media for all its individual franchisees.
+I've seen this strategy do well no matter the kind of franchise.
+For example, when I was at Rallio, we worked with a pet supply franchisor to do social media for all its individual franchisees.
 We filled those pages with localized content — including plenty of images of local cats and dogs! — and then also started using the social media accounts to introduce new services such as curbside pickup and delivery.
 This helped build awareness of how each franchisee was serving their community during the pandemic.
-We then paid to boost their most popular posts, budgeting about $5 to $20 per post.
+We then paid to boost their most popular posts, budgeting about $5 to $20

 The result of all this: In 2020, localized social media drove more than $1.7 million in purchase conversions.